remidinishanth/Python_snippets/basics/memory_management.md

 source: https://github.com/python/cpython/blob/ad051cbce1360ad3055a048506c09bc2a5442474/Objects/obmalloc.c#L534 and https://rushter.com/blog/python-memory-managment/

+Memory management in Python involves a private heap containing all Python objects and data structures.
+The management of this private heap is ensured internally by the Python memory manager.
+The Python memory manager has different components which deal with various dynamic storage management aspects, like sharing, segmentation, preallocation or caching.

 At the lowest level, a raw memory allocator ensures that there is enough room in the private heap for storing all Python-related data by interacting with the memory manager of the operating system.

 ### Small object allocation